-I confess that I do like photographs in cookery books and those are missing here.
+I confess that I really like photographs in cookery books and those are missing here.
 But it’s an easy read with many appealing recipes including a tangy orange and squidgy almond cake, north sea chicken in a hijack sauce, lavender-studded roasted lamb rump, orange blossom rum babas, great granny Lennard’s crunchie pie and sticky bourbon beef.
-Do those not sound wonderful?
+Don’t those sound wonderful?

-What drew me to the recipe below is that it starts a lot like my slow cooker chicken, where I cook the whole bird for several hours; the cooking liquid is alternatively water with white wine, or water on its own and I’ll usually throw in onions, carrot and leek peelings, if I have them, and a bay leaf or two.
-This recipe starts off somewhat similarly but then mixes the wine-poached chicken into a sauce made from the reduced cooking liquid and green grapes.
+What drew me to the recipe below is that it starts a lot like my slow cooker chicken, where I poach a whole bird for several hours in a basic braising liquid.
+This recipe starts off similarly but then mixes the wine-poached chicken into a sauce made from the reduced cooking liquid and green grapes.